General Usage Instructions

 - Custom (Non-Autodesk) textures will not be included in the export

-- Export back to BIM 360 is still missing some features included in the normal Arkio Revit plugin (converting to masses, loading custom families, parameters, and materials)
+- Export back to BIM 360 is missing some features compared to our normal Arkio Revit plugin (converting to masses, loading custom families, parameters, and materials)